Welcome

 • Archibald v Fife Council [2004] UKHL 32

-The House of Lords held that reasonable adjustments may require treating a disabled person more favourably, such as transferring them to a different role without competitive interview.
+The House of Lords held that reasonable adjustments may require treating a disabled person more favourably, such as transferring them to a different role without competitive interview, where that removes a disadvantage.

 • Paulley v FirstGroup plc [2017] UKSC 4

-The Supreme Court found that a bus company had not done enough to enable wheelchair users to access designated spaces, stressing the need for proactive steps.
+The Supreme Court found that a bus company had not done enough to enable wheelchair users to access designated spaces, reinforcing proactive, practical steps to avoid disadvantage in service provision.

 • Finnigan v Chief Constable of Northumbria Police [2013] EWCA Civ 1191

-The Court of Appeal held that providing a sign language interpreter was a reasonable adjustment, showing that auxiliary aids include human assistance.
+Providing a sign language interpreter was a reasonable adjustment in public services; auxiliary aids include human assistance where appropriate.

 Key Point Checklist